mgraonic/Forget-Me-Not/README.md

 [Resistive moisture sensor](https://www.sparkfun.com/products/13637)
 [ADS1015 12-Bit ADC](https://www.adafruit.com/product/1083)
-[Raspberry Pi 3 Model B](https://www.adafruit.com/product/3055) or any other Wifi-enabled Pi
+[Raspberry Pi 3 Model B](https://www.adafruit.com/product/3055) or any other Wifi-enabled Pi [Jumper Wires](http://a.co/8uqPOi3)
-[Jumper Wires](http://a.co/8uqPOi3)
 [Raspberry Pi Cobbler Plus](https://www.adafruit.com/product/2029)

 ### Assembly

+1. Connect the RPi to the Cobbler using the ribbon cable and then plug the Cobbler into the breadboard
+2. Using the jumper wires, connect the pin marked VCC on the sensor to the 3V3 pin on the breadboard
+3. Connect the GND pin on the sensor to a GND pin on the breadboard
+4. Connect the SIG pin (analog signal) on the sensor to the A0 pin on the ADC
+4. Wire up the ADC by connecting the VDD pin to 3V3 on the breadboard, GND pin to GND on the breadboard, SCA pin to SCA on the breadboard, and SCL pin to SCL on the breadboard